MilanDean/Data-Analysis-and-Interactive-Reports/README.md

 # Data-Analysis-and-Interactive-Reports
-Analysis and transformation of data done as an analyst for a start-up advertising agency.
+Examples of Analysis and transformation of data done as an analyst for a start-up advertising agency.